ericamendez/Docker-and-Kubernetes-Course/frontend/README.md

 - We will use server nginx, takes incoming traffic and routing to it with some static files.
 - Create a seperate Dockerfile that will create a production version of our web container with a nginx server.
     - docker hub has a nginx image, we will be doing a multi step build process for our production container.

+### Continuous Integration (with Travis CI) and Deployment with AWS
+- I will be using Travis CI so I configured a `.tavis.yml` file to let Travis know we want docker installed and specify the series of commands to execute before the test are ran.
+- The project was deployed using AWS Elastic Beanstalk (easiest way to get started with production docker instances).
+    - Create new application, create web server environment (platform: docker), (IF YOU LEAVE THESE INSTANCES UP YOU WILL BE BILLED MONEY FOR IT, MAKE SURE TO SHUT IT DOWN)
+    - Elastic Beanstalk Workflow: http request -> AWS Environment: Load Balancer route reuest -> Virtual Machine that is running Docker with our application inside of it.
+        - Elastic Beanstalk monitors the amount of traffic coming in to VM.
+When that traffic reaches a certain threshhold, EB will automatically add in additional VM's to handle that traffic.
+        - Load Balancer will find the VM with the least amount of traffic and route the request to that machine.
+        - Benefit is that EB automatically scales everything up for us.
+    - Configure `.travis.yml` to add deploy instructions (notes in files).

+REMINDER TO DELETE RESOURCES CREATED IN EBS OR YOU WILL BE CHARGED AWS BILL
+1. Go to the Elastic Beanstalk dashboard.

+2. In the left sidebar click "Applications"

+3. Click the application you'd like to delete.

+4. Click the "Actions" button and click "Delete Application"

+5. You will be prompted to enter the name of your application to confirm the deletion.